Marcus Tullius Cicero

 Pro Quinctio, Pro Roscio Amerino, Pro Roscio Comoedo, de Lege Agraria, Contra Rullum, In Verrem, de Imperio Cn.
 Pompei, Pro Caecina, Pro Cluentio, Pro Rabirio Perduellionis Reo, In Catilinam I-IV, Pro Murena, Pro Sulla, Pro Flacco, Pro Archia Poeta, Post Reditum in Senatu, Post Reditum in Quirites, De Domo Sua, de Haruspicum Responsis, Pro Cn.
 Plancio, Pro Sestio, In Vatinium, Pro Caelio, De Provinciis Consularibus, Pro Balbo, Pro Milone, In Pisonem, Pro Scauro, Pro Fonteio, Pro Rabirio Postumo, Pro Marcello, Pro Ligario, Pro Deiotaro, Philippicae.

-Extant or Partially Extant
+Other Prose Works: Extant or Partially Extant

-(Dates taken from Conte)
+(Dates taken from Conte, with some corrections.)

 De Inventione (c.
-54), De Oratore (54), Partitiones Oratoriae (c.
+84), De Oratore (54), Partitiones Oratoriae (c.
 54), De Re Publica (c.
-54—51), De Optimo Genere Oratorum (52), De Legibus (c.
-52), Brutus (46), Paradoxa Stoicorum (46), Orator (46), Academica (46), De Finibus Bonorum et Malorum (45), Dispurationes Tusculanae (45), De Natura Deorum (45), De Devinatione (44), De Fato (44), Cator Maior de Senectute (44), Laelius de Amicitia (44), De Officiis (44), Topica (44).
+54—51), De Legibus (c.
+52), De Optimo Genere Oratorum (52, or 46), Brutus (46), Paradoxa Stoicorum (46), Orator (46), Academica (46), De Finibus Bonorum et Malorum (45), Disputationes Tusculanae (45), De Natura Deorum (45), De Divinatione (44), De Fato (44), Cato Maior de Senectute (44), Laelius de Amicitia (44), De Officiis (44), Topica (44).

 De Consulatu SuoDe Temporibus Suis, Juvenilia (poetry written in his youth), Aratea, Marius, Limon.